marianmeres/demino/README.md

 execution chain is terminated and a `Response` is sent immediately.

-Unlike in `Deno.serve` handlers, the Demino route handlers are not required to return a `Response` instance.
-The `Response` will be created automatically based on what they return:
+Unlike in `Deno.serve` handlers, the Demino route handlers are not required to return a `Response` instance, it will be created automatically based on what they return:

 - if the value is `undefined`, empty `204 No Content` response will be created,